Safe Harbor 401(k): the 2023 guide for business owners

-Once you’ve satisfied the notice rules above, you may be able to make changes to certain aspects of the plan including, for example, increasing future safe harbor non-elective contributions from 3% to 4%, or changing the plan entry date for eligible employees from monthly to quarterly.
+Once you’ve satisfied the notice rules above, you may be able to make changes to certain aspects of the plan including, for example, increasing future safe harbor non-elective contributions from 3% to 4%, or changing the plan entry date for eligible employees from quarterly to monthly.

 Several types of changes are not permissible during the year, however, so review the rules carefully if you wish to amend your plan.

-Is a Safe Harbor 401(k) right for my company?
+Is a Safe Harbor 401(k) plan right for my company?

-Good question!
-In general, Safe Harbor 401(k) plans are a good choice for companies that do any of the following:
+In general, Safe Harbor plans are a good choice for companies that do any of the following:

 - Plan to match employee contributions anyway